Skip to main content

 This is a guide to the proposed sequence, and releases may occur before, or after, the time indicated dependent on internal and external factors.

-• Reload of 21056 legacy data- Late-September
+• Reload of 21056 legacy data- Late-September- this is now complete.

-• Expected engagement population report- Late-September
+• Expected engagement population report- Early October- this report is now available.

-• CCAnalysis- Late-September
+• CCAnalysis- Early November

 22056 Deferred rules